Scripting Redis with EVAL and Lua

 Overview

-Redis’s EVAL command lets you run Lua scripts directly inside the Redis server.
-The script executes atomically — no other command can run while your script is executing.
+Redis’s EVAL command lets you run Lua scripts directly inside the Redis server, making scripting Redis a first-class feature rather than a client-side workaround.
+The script executes atomically; no other command can run while your script is executing.
 This gives you something SQL databases have had for decades: server-side logic that touches your data without the penalty of multiple round-trips.

 The practical benefit is this: operations that would normally require GET, compute, SET (with a race condition between the GET and SET) can be written as a single atomic script.
 For anything more than a simple GET/SET, EVAL is often the right tool.